peter-hofinger/sentinel-leaf-classification/README.md

 Sentinel Leaf Classification
 ==============================

-> **Disclaimer:** This repository is a work in progress and the corresponding paper has not been published yet.
-The code is subject to change.

-Welcome to the repository for the paper "Temporal Generalization In Evergreen Leaf Type Classification Using Tailored Sentinel-2 Composites."
+Welcome to the companion repository for [Temporal Generalization In Evergreen Leaf Type Classification Using Tailored Sentinel-2 Composites](https://doi.org/10.1016/j.ecoinf.2025.103167).
 Our goal is to ensure all results are reproducible.
 If you encounter any problems, please open an issue in this repository.

 # Overview